EmersonCana/updated-kodego-labs-phase4/readme.md

 ## Task

-1. **React Component Basics**
+1. **Props Basics**

-   - Set up a new React project using Vite.
+   - Create a new React project using Vite.
-   - Create a simple functional component named `HelloWorld` that renders a `<div>` containing the text "Hello, World!".
+   - Create a functional component named `Greeting` that takes a prop called `name` and renders a greeting message.
-   - Use this component in the main `App` component and render it to the DOM.
+   - Use this component in the main `App` component and pass your name as the value for the `name` prop.

-2. **Functional vs Class-based Components**
+2. **Props Destructuring and Default Values**

+   - Modify the `Greeting` component to destructure the `name` prop within the function body.
+   - Provide a default value for the `name` prop so that if no name is provided, it defaults to "Guest".

+3. **Lists and Keys**

-   - Create both a functional and a class-based component for a simple counter.
+   - Create a new functional component named `StudentList` that takes an array of student names as a prop.
-   - The counter component should display a count value and two buttons: one to increment the count and one to decrement it.
+   - Inside the `StudentList` component, map through the array of student names and render each name as a list item (`<li>`).
+   - Use this component in the `App` component and pass an array of at least three student names as the prop.

+4. **React Fragments**

-   - Implement the functionality to increment and decrement the count in both components.
+   - Modify the `StudentList` component to wrap the list items in a React fragment.
-   - Compare and contrast the syntax and behavior of functional and class-based components.

-3. **Organizing Code with Import/Export**

-   - Create two separate components: `Header` and `Footer`.
-   - Export these components from separate files and import them into the main `App` component.
-   - Render both the `Header` and `Footer` components in the `App` component.

-4. **Writing JSX**
+   - Ensure that there is no additional wrapping element around the list items when rendered in the DOM.

+5. **Putting it All Together: Components and Props**
-   - Create a component named `Greeting` that takes a `name` prop and renders a personalized greeting message.
+   - Create a new functional component named `Article` that takes props for `title`, `author`, and `content`.
-   - Use this component in the `App` component with different `name` props to display different greetings.
+   - Render these props within the component to display an article.

-5. **Conditional Rendering**
-   - Create a component named `UserStatus` that takes a `isLoggedIn` prop.
-   - If `isLoggedIn` is true, the component should render a welcome message, otherwise, it should render a login prompt.
-   - Use this component in the `App` component, passing different values for the `isLoggedIn` prop to see different render outputs.
+   - Use this `Article` component in the `App` component and pass values for `title`, `author`, and `content` as props.

 ## Task Details

 - Implement each task in a separate file or component within your React project.
 - Test each component to ensure it functions as expected.
+- You can use mock data for props or create your own data as needed.
 - Feel free to use additional libraries or tools if needed.

 ## Submission